 Even the best-behaved French Bulldog will still do a poop in the house now and then.
 But Frenchie may have an issue if it occurs more frequently than normal.

+Set a schedule to monitor your French Bulldog as often as you can.
 It may be that your French Bulldog is not quite trained as best they could be.
 If you have an older dog or a puppy, you’ll also need to train them to do their business outdoors.
-Set a schedule, monitor your French Bulldog as often as you can.

 The issue ought to go away eventually, as your new Frenchie gets used to the daily schedule.

 If your adult Frenchie starts to poop indoors out of the blue, it’s time to consider alternative causes.

 Medical Reasons for your French Bulldog pooping in the house.

 Several diseases may produce an increase in bowel habits.
 Some intestinal disorders can cause a feeling of urgency, making it difficult for your French Bulldog to keep it in.